ontop/ontop-website/dev/db-adapter.md

-# Deploying Ontop over an unsupported Relational Database Management System (RDBMS)
+# Supporting a new database system

-This page describes how Ontop can be deployed over a SQL RDBMS that is not yet supported.
+This page describes how Ontop can be extended to support a novel relational database system (RDBMS).

 The following RDBMSs are currently supported: